Santosh-Gupta/NaturalLanguageRecommendations/README.md

 https://colab.research.google.com/github/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/inference/DemoNaturalLanguageRecommendationsSimpleDemoCPU.ipynb

+The notebook Above uses colab forms to hide most of the code, you can double click on any of the cell boxes to see the code.
+The inference runs on a CPU.

-We also have notebooks that can run inference over GPU and TPU.
-The notebook automatically detects which type of instance is running at initiazation, and sets the workers accordingly.
+For those who would like to test out inference on a GPU or even a TPU, the notebook Below automatically detects which type of instance is running at initiazation, and sets the workers accordingly.

 https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/inference/build_index_and_search.ipynb